 As a recent client put it, “Peter is able to pull it all together and present it back so that we all can begin to say, ‘Aha!’
 That’s the trend.
 Those are the road signs.
 That’s the direction of the what’s going on in the world around us.”
+Atwater is a keen real-time observer of the behavioral parallels that cut across financial, economic, political, and social trends and helps his clients not only to understand them, but to use them to their competitive advantage.
+He connects what is happening across Main Street, Wall Street and Constitution Avenue.
+When business leaders, policymakers, and members of the media want to know what to expect next, they turn to Peter Atwater.

-The result is that when he is not teaching in the university classroom, Atwater can be found consulting to some of the world’s largest companies, helping them to anticipate what is ahead in a rapidly changing world.
-He enables business leaders and corporate boards to see the powerful linkages between customer and employee confidence and the bottom line.
+The result is that when he is not teaching in the university classroom, Atwater can be found consulting to some of the world’s largest companies, helping them to better navigate our rapidly changing world.
 Atwater is also a regular speaker at major conferences, helping individuals to better understand the impact of changing confidence on their lives and the lives of those around them.
 Atwater works with a rich behavioral template with broad application.

 In an era of uncertainty, Atwater is in high demand.